 With self-reproach we’re are talking about the mind level.
 The mind is the deepest innermost side of humans as we saw in chapter 9.
 True, human nature and free will involve the mind but self-reproach needs a personal conviction and fortitude to venture down a self-examination pathway.
 This personal evaluation and consequent switching from a more warpath to a more peacepath way of life is the reason why the human mind is malleable.
 The plasticity of the mind is why we can do a self-reproach mental examination.

 This is definitely getting into the psychology of humans.
 Some would say this is getting into the spiritual side of humankind.
 I do not want to open that chapter here, not because I don’t want to discuss it, we will.
 But here I need you to focus solely on the mechanics of how humans functions.
 Those mechanics are the 7 outlined steps (the 7th next week) and particularly this one about self-reproach.

 You can only begin to change—solve personal issues—when you first see your own behavior (3rd ingredient of how humans function).
 When you realize you’ve made the wrong choices (2).
 That in fact, your human nature (1) has gotten the best of you and brought out the darker side of you.
 You’ve been given the ethics (4) through education and rehabilitation (5).
 Now, it gets really personal with self-reproach (6), the first and foremost internal mental examination that leads to real peace and prosperity.

 This blog post is an excerpt from chapter 2.10 of Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Self-Reproach, the Essential Beginning Step toward Real Peace
+Please use the Social Network links just below to share this information from The Explanation, Self-Reproach, the Essential Beginning Step toward Real Peace